 - Take care of the clothes that you already own!

-- Shop secondhand and choose used clothing when you want something trendy and fun
+- Buying clothes secondhand and choosing used clothing when you want something trendy and fun.

 - Rent clothing for special events.

 - Invest in timeless, sustainable fashion pieces that are made ethically and will last a long time.

 One of the things that really excites me is the rise of slow fashion.

 After fast food became popular, there was a resurgence of ‘slow-food’ or farm-to-table dining.

 Similarly, we’re seeing a resurgence in slow fashion.
 Slow fashion isn’t about chasing a trend, it’s timeless fashion that will look good today, tomorrow, and 10 years from now.

 I know that buying slow and sustainable fashion can be really expensive and often unaffordable for a lot of people.

 If you can’t buy from sustainable fashion brands, try to look for pieces that are well made, wash them less, and repair them.

 how can I avoid fast fashion companies when I don’t have much money?